jonatasbaldin/jonatasbaldin/README.md

 The repositories I had on GitHub were quite stale, so I just saved a copy [here](https://codeberg.org/jonatasbaldin/old-code/).
 If necessary, I can move a project to its own repository.

 You can also find me at [jojo.garden](https://jojo.garden) and [mastodon](https://indieweb.social/web/@jonatasbaldin).

-> If you think about doing something simillar but are afraid about the consequences, please get in touch.
-I'd love to chat about it.